-- (5) If after the registered beekeeper completes the hive movement form the proposed destination location changes, the registered beekeeper may proceed to the new destination using the completed hive movement form, but must, no later than 72 hours after reaching the new destination, provide to the Department a new hive movement form recording the new destination. - Note 1.
-Clause 13, Biosecurity Regulation 2017 provides that a person must ensure that any hive or other apiary equipment owned or operated by the person is protected so that a bee from another hive cannot take any honey that is in or on that hive or apiary equipment. - Note 2.
-It is a condition of biosecurity registration, imposed under section 165 of the Act, that if a hive is moved from one location to another, a registered entity must keep a written record (that may be in electronic form) of the following information for a period of 5 years: - The date on which that movement occurred, and - The details of each location, and - The number of hives moved, and - The name of the person who moved the hive.
+- Clause 13, Biosecurity Regulation 2017 provides that a person must ensure that any hive or other apiary equipment owned or operated by the person is protected so that a bee from another hive cannot take any honey that is in or on that hive or apiary equipment. - 2.
+It is a condition of biosecurity registration, imposed under section 165 of the Act, that if a hive is moved from one location to another, a registered entity must keep a written record (that may be in electronic form) of the following information for a period of 5 years: - (a) The date on which that movement occurred, and - (b) The details of each location, and - (c) The number of hives moved, and - (d) The name of the person who moved the hive.